 If your ISP is throttling your internet speeds based on the type of traffic you are using, such as video streaming or file sharing, a VPN can help bypass the throttling.
 The VPN encrypting will hide your online activity from your ISPs, making it difficult for your ISP to identify the specific type of traffic.

-VPNs, don’t have the advanced technology or encryption needed to help mitigate these issues.
-If people use free VPNs, they often slow down internet speeds since they use old encryption ciphers, and their servers are usually congested.
+However, not all VPNs can help reliably bypass these ISP throttling issues.
+Many VPNs, such as free VPNs, don’t have the advanced technology or encryption needed to help mitigate these issues.
+Also, they often slow down internet speeds since they use old encryption ciphers, and their servers are usually congested.

 Best ways to mitigate T-Mobile throttling without a VPN